Default Font Size Icon

 Core program courses may have prerequisite requirements.
 English and mathematics courses require qualifying assessment scores or acceptable preparatory coursework in these subjects.
 See course descriptions for details.
 Students interested in either pathway should work closely with the program adviser on course selection and sequencing.

-Bobbi Johnson, Natural Resources Faculty, Curated DTA for Natural Resources Advisor
+Bobbi Johnson, Biology and Natural Resources Faculty, Natural Resources DTA Pathway Advisor

 For more information about careers related to this field, go to My Next Move or the Employment Security Department Web page (scroll through the alphabetical list by occupation, or type the name of an occupation into the search filter, such as forest/conservation techs, fish and game officers, environmental techs).